Dartegnian/Cyclicity/README.md

 # Cyclicity
 Cyclicity is a project we developed for the hackathon at Microsoft Philippines last February.
 This project aims to become a modern and incentivized waste disposal system.
+This project won that hackathon, so you can say that this is a pretty cool project.

+Cyclicity also comes with a mobile app written in Java, for Android users.
+But, as of now, I currently don't have access to it.